 A Norwegian Christmas is filled with many celebrations and traditions, old and new.
 As the snow falls, the white landscape is the first sign of Christmas and Norwegians start to prepare for their long season of juletid.

 As the snow comes, Norway enters the Christmas season early with a series of Christmas parties.
 Work, clubs, schools and every other organisation hold their Christmas parties throughout November/early December.
 It is very usual for Norwegians to attend several parties over this time.
 The children also have parties at school and kindergarten called nissefest.

-Advent means ‘coming’ and is a preparation time for Christians to celebrate the Nativity.
+Advent means ‘coming’ and is a preparation time for Christians to celebrate Christmas.
 The Advent Season starts on Advent Sunday which marks four Sundays before Christmas.
 A candelabra that holds four candles is used to commemorate each Sunday.
 On the first Sunday the first candle is lit.
 On the second Sunday the first two candles are lit and so forth.
 At each lighting of the candles a special song is recited.

 Song: The Advent Song – in Norwegian with English translation

 This season starts Christmas decorating.
 Norwegians get together in their families and communities to have Christmas workshops to make cards, cakes and decorations.
 It is also typical for Norwegian homes to have Advent calendars or Christmas calendars to count down the days to Christmas.
 These are filled with presents and goodies.